9413d5ff2a0b4f237a264010b65350e7/TAG/hotels/Celebrity/README.md

 Madonna is just one of many musicians and artists killed in [TAG](/).

 ![blob](https://github.com/9413d5ff2a0b4f237a264010b65350e7/TAG/assets/159488374/60196f92-af31-433b-9ef0-f50bd1a4f075)
-*"You got that cheap ass Madonna wig with the ponytails, now 'mamma' that's very played Puerto Rican girls **cannot** have blonde ambition."* (See Listen Also)
+The Creator (with music) says, *"You got that cheap ass Madonna wig with the ponytails, now 'mamma' that's very played Puerto Rican girls **cannot** have blonde ambition."* (see Listen Also)

 ![madonna-today-main-230227-a2e2a7 (1)](https://github.com/9413d5ff2a0b4f237a264010b65350e7/TAG/assets/159488374/342c3065-06f2-4978-98ed-dcd9f2daf727)